-Get to know the wild West Coast on a heritage trail amidst rainforest, tumbling rivers, unspoiled lakes, raw beaches and the Southern Alps.
+Get to know the wild West Coast on a heritage cycle trail amidst the rainforest, tumbling rivers, unspoiled lakes, raw beaches, and the Southern Alps.

 Fascinating natural and human history is revealed as this trail retraces old packhorse tracks, tramlines, railways and even water races, linked by new, flowing single track.
 Stretching from the ‘big smoke’ of Greymouth to the creaky gold town of Ross, it offers deep immersion in the Coast’s world-famous scenery as well as a journey back in time to the days of the Māori pounamu (greenstone) gatherers and the glittering gold rush era.

 The West Coast Wilderness Trail is divided up into four roughly equal sections between Greymouth, Kumara, Cowboy Paradise, Hokitika and Ross.
 Accommodation, shuttles and luggage transfers make it easy to complete the full trail, or get a taste of it on a shorter trip to suit visitors’ itineraries and abilities.

 Largely flat terrain means the trail can be started at either end – Greymouth in the north, and Ross in the South.
 The full four-day ride is grade 2 (easy), with each section taking around 3–5 hours (30–36km), so there’s plenty of time to check out attractions and linger in scenic spots along the way.

 The section from Kumara to Lake Kaniere is a richly rewarding day ride.
 Taking 4–7 hours, it starts at the gloriously restored Theatre Royal Hotel in Kumara, a charming old highway settlement within half an hour’s drive of Greymouth or Hokitika.